syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-**Note****:**
+N> 1.
+Instance of XlsIORenderer class is mandatory to convert the worksheet to image using .NET Standard assemblies.
-In ASP.NET Core, UWP and Xamarin the Image format and quality can be specified using the ExportImageOptions Class.
-Creating an object for ExportImageOptions and passing the same as a parameter in the ConvertToImage method results image in the required quality and image format.
+N> 2.
+In .NET Standard, the Image format and quality can be specified using the ExportImageOptions class.
 By default the ImageFormat is set to
 PNG and ScalingMode is set to Best.
+N> 3.
+Worksheet to image conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards.

 **Non****-****Supported** **Features****:**